ai-phi/ai-phi.github.io/src/content/blog/2023-10-26-session-agi.md

   - Session
   - AGI
   - Intro to AI
-description: Session
+description: Session on Artificial General Intelligence Part II
 session: true
 ---

 ## About the 3rd session:

-Artificial General Intelligence by Michael Anslow.
+In this session Michael Anslow will give an ambitious, whirlwind tour of Artificial Intelligence before exploring the field of Artificial General Intelligence (AGI).